2 min read

-Humans have been harvesting honey from honeybees since the dawn of our evolution (Chimpanzees poke sticks in nests and collect what they can before being driven off by the angry bees!) and bees have been revered in all forms of religion across the world from the very beginning of civilization.
+Humans have been harvesting honey from Honeybees since the dawn of our evolution and bees have been revered in all forms of religion across the world from the very beginning of civilisation.

 Many religions including the ancient Egyptians revered honeybees as messengers from the gods, who called them “Tears of Ra’, and even used the bee as a symbol to represent Lower Egypt in the Royal hieroglyph as shown below.